Homeschool Without Internet in Nunavut's Remote Communities

 - Downloading your curriculum PDFs once so you have local copies that don't require ongoing connectivity

-- Submitting your EPP to the DEA (single-session connectivity requirement)
+- Submitting your notice and EPP to the DEA and Minister (if electronic delivery is required)

 - Accessing Department of Education curriculum documents — the four strands have supporting materials available online that can be downloaded and referenced offline